-The lead story in the Back Bay for 2019 will undoubtedly be the opening of the new Four Seasons property known as One Dalton.
-This mixed-use property (hotel and condominium) is primed to open its doors for hotel occupancy in May with condo occupancy to follow shortly thereafter.
+The lead story in the Back Bay market for 2019 will undoubtedly be the opening of the new Four Seasons property known as One Dalton.
+This mixed-use property (hotel and condominium) will open its doors for hotel occupancy in May.
+Condo occupancy is expected to follow shortly thereafter.
 Looking for a special night out in Boston this summer?
 Book a room here.
 Rates are starting around $620 per night with the 20% off opening special.
 With taxes, you’re looking at $710 for the night!

 Construction at One Dalton is almost complete